bhagyeshagresar/myOS-from-scratch/README.md

 ### Preemptive Scheduler
 The book deals with implementing a cooperative scheduler.
+I am developing a round-robin scheduler for this project.